blakerohde/sidewalk/README.rst

 Sidewalk: Simple Activity Aggregator
 ====================================

-Sidewalk allows you to run your Python code from the command-line.
+Sidewalk allows you to trigger the execution of Python methods from the command-line.

+Simply register your activity processor (any defined method in any module) and you can execute it using the included command-line utilities: ``sidewalk-conf.py`` and ``sidewalk-pave.py``, respectively.

 This comes in handy when you want to setup cron jobs to execute Python code.

-Simply register your activity processor (any defined method in any module) and you can execute it using the included command-line utilities: 'sidewalk-conf.py' and 'sidewalk-pave.py', respectively.
+You can easily create multiple cron job entries that run at various times and call different activity processors.

 Documentation and Demos